canlab/canlab.github.io/_pages/batch.md

 This batch script runs both the data load batch and all results: z_batch_publish_everything.m

-These batch scripts are run in 'publish' scripsts.
+These batch scripts are run in 'publish' scripts.
 You can run them on their own, too, but 'set up paths' and 'reload' first.

 `z_batch_load_and_prep.m

 z_batch_coverage_and_contrasts.m

 z_batch_svm_analysis.m

 z_batch_signature_analyses.m

 z_batch_bucknerlab_network_analyses.m

 z_batch_meta_analysis_mask_analyses.m`

+(See the canlab_batch_flowchart image above.)

 ## MORE INFO ABOUT HOW FILES AND VARIABLES ARE STORED